How Game Review works 🔬

 Screenshot of the names and graph at the top of the game review.

 Next, the Panda summarises your game and offers you some key metrics about your moves.
 Your moves are categorised from brilliant down to unfortunate blunders.
-I recommend focusing on the extremes: cherish your great and brilliant moves and strive to avoid blunders.
+I recommend focusing on the extremes: cherish your excellent and brilliant moves and strive to avoid blunders.

 Once you are done with the summary of your game, click the prominent Review Key Moves button.
 Clicking this button will carry you to a specific move to review in more detail.
 You will be shown moves that the game review thinks are the most relevant for you to learn from.